For example, the yearly cost of feeding a 55-pound pooch ranged from $201 to more than $7,000.

 Because our pets are part of our families, it’s extremely difficult to experience financial circumstances that make paying for pet food too costly.

 Some people love their pets so much that they skimp on their own food to buy animal food.
 Or they even share their food with their pets.

 That’s not good.
 People suffer, and so do their pets.
 We believe that humans and pets can live happy, healthy lives together.
 And eating a nutritious, balanced diet for people and their pets is an essential part of that.

 There are two pieces of good news on this front.

 First, you don’t need to buy the most expensive food on the market.
 Even if it’s a big brand available at your local supermarket, it may be perfectly fine for your pet.
 Look for the AAFCO statement, or ask your vet.

-There are organizations that run pet food pantries or programs that help low-income pet owners to cover their expenses.
-Like most pet food pantries we know of, these tend to be limited to specific locations, have limited hours when they are open and have limits to the kinds of pet food they can offer and how much they have in stock.
+There are organizations that run pet food pantries or programs that help low-income pet owners cover their expenses.
+Like most pet food pantries we know of, these tend to be limited to specific locations, have limited hours when they are open, and have limits to the kinds of pet food they can offer and how much they have in stock.
 There may be restrictions based on income or on whether your pet is spayed or neutered.

 If people have trouble paying for pet food, then it’s highly likely they also have trouble paying veterinary bills.
 Some vets offer financial support to their clients in financial need.
 A number of clinics in Northeast Ohio accept One Health Organization Veterinary Care Vouchers.
-For people meeting income requirements, Vouchers provide a way to pay for important essential care such as vaccinations, medications, and check-ups, as well as helping treat illnesses and provide end-of-life care.
+For people meeting income requirements, Vouchers provide a way to pay for important essential care such as vaccinations, medications, and check-ups, as well as help treat illnesses and provide end-of-life care.